FartyPants/BlockWriter/README.md

 This is WIP (basic idea is done, but I HAVE BIGGER PLANS, whoaaa) and more info will come later (this is for oobabooga WebUI).
 It needs to reside in extensions/BlockWriter

 It's basically a structured way how to write short scenes where you instruct LLM what should be in the next scene.
-Unlike normal chat you can change the response (by writing in it), regenerate, etc... and the full text dynamically adjust to that.
+Unlike normal chat you can change the prompt and response at any time and history (by simply overwriting the text), regenerate, etc... and the full text dynamically adjust to that.

 ![image](https://github.com/FartyPants/BlockWriter/assets/23346289/8b1639c6-4cd0-4542-9c28-4f07946b4f9d)